Don O'Riordan: Middlesbrough

 His performances earned himself a £55,000 move to Middlesbrough in August 1985.
-Despite missing only one game the following season, O'Riordan walked out on the club, something the Middlesbrough supporters have never forgiven him or fellow player, Peter Beagrie, for amidst Middlesbrough's financial crisis.
+He missed only one game during the following season.

 Grimsby Town

 He joined Grimsby Town in August 1986.
 As well as playing 86 league games, scoring 14 goals, for Grimsby, he also acted as assistant manager to Grimsby manager Mike Lyons and later Bobby Roberts.
 While at Grimsby he started the Grimsby Town School of Excellence.
-Despite relegation in his 2nd season he won the fans Player of the Year award and the Sunday People Player of the Year for that Division.
+Despite relegation in his second season he won the fans Player of the Year award and the Sunday People Player of the Year for that Division.

 Notts County

 In July 1988, O'Riordan was transferred to Notts County for a fee of £16,000.
 He had a spell on loan to Mansfield Town in September 1989, but went on to make over 100 appearances for County.
 He gave Notts County the lead against Tottenham Hotspur in an FA Cup Quarter-final at White Hart Lane in 1991, a match Notts County went on to lose 2–1 live on the BBC.
 His role as a front sweeper (in front of the defence) was particularly pivotal in Notts County's rise to the top flight in the 1990–91 season.
-Unfortunately O'Riordan's career was shortened at County by an injury on the opening day of the 1991–92 season against Manchester United at Old Trafford.
-He would play no further effective part in the season which Neil Warnock cited as being a big factor in Notts getting relegated that season.
+O'Riordan's career was shortened at County by an injury on the opening day of the 1991–92 season against Manchester United at Old Trafford.
+He would play no further effective part in the season which Neil Warnock cited as being a big factor in Notts County getting relegated that season.